DoD CAC Setup – Admin Guide

 sudo dseditgroup -o edit -a "$EXEMPT_USER" -t user "$EXEMPT_GROUP"

-• This script will ensure the group exists and add the user to it.
+with the actual username to be exempted. - This script will create the group if it does not already exist and add the user to it.

 Uninstall PAM Configuration